thestackshack/cim/README.md

 ## lambda-deploy
 Deploy your Lambda functions.

-If `alias` and `version` are used then `alias` is simply updated to point to the specified `version`.
+If `alias` and `lambda-version` are used then `alias` is simply updated to point to the specified `lambda-version`.
 Read more about Versions and Aliases [here](#versions-and-aliases).

-If `alias` and `version` are omitted then a new version of the code is uploaded and the '$LATEST' alias is updated to point to this new version.
+If `alias` and `lambda-version` are omitted then a new version of the code is uploaded and the '$LATEST' alias is updated to point to this new version.

 ### Usage
 ```